Dallas Country Music Jazz Band

 I’ve never wanted to be like anyone else, and my nerdy tunesmith’s repertoire has helped me make it through the night (thank you, Kris Kristofferson) in all sorts of wacky musical situations.
 And, just for the record, nobody is a jazz singer unless someone else calls them one.

 So here I am in Dallas, and I’ve found the small handful of musicians who aren’t locked into reading from a fake book.
-Like me, they’re classically-trained nerdly tunesmith jazz musicians with rock & roll souls and a big band sensibility.
-There aren’t many of these cats left anymore, not here — not anywhere.
+Like me, they’re classically-trained jazz musicians with rock & roll souls and a big band sensibility.
+There aren’t many of these cats left anymore, not here.
+Not anywhere.

 Crazy, huh?
 (Bless you, Willie Nelson.)
 This is jazz of the straight-ahead variety and, really, it can be anything we want it to be.
-Just ask Willie — or Papa John Phillips, who was a major jazzer at heart and created some of the best pop music anyone has ever heard.
+Just ask Willie — or Papa John Phillips, who was a major jazz guy at heart and created some of the best pop music anyone has ever heard.
 Might have to wait awhile on that one, come to think of it.
 I did his last wedding, in Palm Springs.
-He was a wonderful character, and emjoyed jazz so much that he named his daughter, Bijoux, after a Lamberh Hendricks and Ross song.
+He was a wonderful character, and enjoyed jazz so much that he named his daughter, Bijoux, after a Lambert Hendricks and Ross song.

 John taught me how to sing the plaintive jazz ballad “Something Cool;” played it for me on his 12-string and sang it very beautifully, with exquisite phrasing.
 That was many years ago, and if I hadn’t been a jazz singer before that, I became one that night.
 He would have enjoyed hearing how the variety of my repertoire has evolved.

 And he would have loved the talents of the stunning musicians I’ve found here.

 Join us as we “Waltz Across Texas,” coming soon to a venue near you.